Who Doesn’t Dream of Paris Part Time? A Book Review

 If you have heard stories of the challenges of buying real estate in France, Paris, Part Time will provide confirmation.
 Then there is a renovation in the heart of France’s capital city in a walk-up apartment building.
 However, Lisa Baker Morgan leaves no question that it was all worth it.
 Even the lack of running water, legal challenges and other surprises.

 The chapters read like short stories, each one bringing Baker Morgan closer to her goal of living between Los Angeles and Paris.
 Each chapter ends with a delicious French recipe inspired by her encounters, there are 25 recipes.
 Beautiful photos of Paris and her visits to Provence highlight the pages.

 Baker Morgan describes herself as a below-average skier who discovered her Francophile passion in French class.
 She struggled with the French language but quickly fell in love with the culture and the food.
 The love affair with all things French started with her first taste of baguette and brie cheese.
-As a college graduation present, Baker Morgan’s father gave her a trip to Europe.
+Baker Morgan’s father gave her a trip to Europe as a college graduation present.
 The first stop was Paris.
 The trip was confirmation that France had to be part of her life in the future.

-Law school followed her return from Europe, and along the way, she met a good-looking lawyer.
+Law school followed her return from Europe, and she met a good-looking lawyer along the way.
 He moved to California; they got married and had kids.
-However, as Lisa Baker Morgan points out that life throws you curveballs, and it is up to you to decide how to react.
+However, as Lisa Baker Morgan points out, life throws you curveballs, and it is up to you to decide how to react.
 She decided to go to Cordon Bleu and feed her French soul.

 Who Should Read It

 If you are a Francophile and love French recipes, then Paris, Part Time, will fill you up.
 Or perhaps you need some impetus for lifestyle changes; in that case, Baker Morgan will make you believe that anything is impossible.
-Available on Amazon in both paperback and Kindle versions – click the cover below to order your copy.
+Available on Amazon in paperback and Kindle versions – click here to order your copy.